Binghamton-CS140-B1-Fall-2018/lab01/README.md

 Your code will reside in a git repository.
 In order to update that repository, when you want to save your changes, you should "commit" those changes to the repository.
 When you do so, you should add a comment to keep track of the changes you have made.
 For instance, in the cs140/labs/lab01-*userid* directory, you could use the command:

->  git commit -m "Fixed SavingsAccount first TODO"
+`git commit -m "Fixed SavingsAccount first TODO"`

  Once you commit your changes, you can also to run the command:

->  git push
+`git push`

 This command actually copies you changes to the "cloud" so that they are available to you on a different machine.
 From another machine, you can clone your repository again to get a copy on the second machine.
 On the second machine you can do commits and pushes as well, which will make the repository on your first machine out of date.
-But if you do a "git pull" on the first machine in the repository directory, it will retreive all the changes made from the second machine, and get everything synchronized again.
+But if you do a `git pull` on the first machine in the repository directory, it will retreive all the changes made from the second machine, and get everything synchronized again.

 Multiple commits make sense... it's like saving a file in case the system goes down.
 The more often you commit, the more likely there will be a state you can go back to, before you made a mistake.